DarkStarStrix/Math-Programming/Writerside/topics/starter-topic.md

 football      2     12;
 ```

 Another parameter `alpha(c)` is declared to represent the minimum viewership required from each customer base.
-HIW requires a minimum of 28 viewers, and HIM requires 24.
+HIW requires a minimum of 28 viewers, and he requires 24.

 ```gams
 Parameter